-5.4 FieldConvert in parallel
+5.5 FieldConvert in parallel

-To run FieldConvert in parallel the user needs to compile Nektar++ with MPI support and can employ the following command mpirun -np <nprocs> FieldConvert test.xml test.fld test.dat or mpirun -np <nprocs> FieldConvert test.xml test.fld test.vtu replacing <nprocs> with the number of processors.
-This will produce multiple .dat or .vtu files of the form test_P0.dat, test_P1.dat, test_P2.dat or test_P0.vtu, test_P1.vtu, test_P2.vtu.
-Note when producing a parallel .vtu file an additional file called .pvtu is written out which allows for parallel reading of the individual .vtu files.
-Similarly functions that produce a .fld file output can be processed in this manner.
-In the case when producing a .fld file a directory called test.fld (or the specified output name) will be produced with the standard parallel field files placed within the directory.
+To run FieldConvert in parallel the user needs to compile Nektar++ with MPI support and can employ the following command mpirun -np <nprocs> FieldConvert test.xml test.fld test.dat mpirun -np <nprocs> FieldConvert test.xml test.fld test.plt or mpirun -np <nprocs> FieldConvert test.xml test.fld test.vtu replacing <nprocs> with the number of processors.
+For the .dat and .plt outputs the current version will proudce a single output file.
+However it is also sometimes useful to produce multiple output files, one for each partition, and this can be done by using the writemultiplefiles option, i.e.

+For the .vtu format multiple files will by default be produced of the form test_P0.vtu, test_P1.vtu, test_P2.vtu.
+For this format an additional file called .pvtu is written out which allows for parallel reading of the individual .vtu files.

+FieldConvert functions that produce a .fld file output will also be created when running in parallel.
+In this case when producing a .fld file a directory called test.fld (or the specified output name) is created with the standard parallel field files placed within the directory.

-5.5 Processing large files in serial
+5.6 Processing large files in serial